masastack/MASA.Framework/src/Data/IdGenerator/Masa.Contrib.Data.IdGenerator.SequentialGuid/README.md

 ## Masa.Contrib.Data.IdGenerator.SequentialGuid

-Masa.Contrib.Data.IdGenerator.SequentialGuid is an ordered id constructor that provides a unique identifier of the Guid type
+Masa.Contrib.Data.IdGenerator.SequentialGuid is an ordered Guid constructor that provides a unique identifier of the Guid type

 ## Example: